 Lots of options here.
 I suggest you consider implementing 2 or 3 so you are tackling the project from several angles.

 - Scholarships and Grants.
-This method of saving for college is of course the most preferential and beneficial for the family.
+This method of saving for college is, of course, the most preferential and beneficial for the family.
 However, this is the most unpredictable and unreliable option.
 This is an important area for a family to research and understand, but should not be solely relied upon as the primary source of paying for future college expenses.

 - Family Investment Account.
 This is simply a financial account or combination of accounts, such as CDs, Savings account, Stock Brokerage accounts, or Mutual funds maintained for the purpose of paying for the future education of your children.
 These would be an account(s) owned and maintained by Mom and/or Dad.
-This is certainly a good first step in saving for the future education expenses, however is the least tax preferred.
+This is certainly a good first step in saving for the future education expenses, however, is the least tax preferred.
 The income from the accounts would be taxed to Mom and/or Dad on their personal return, with no deferral of taxes.
-The benefit is that Mom and/or Dad has complete control of the account, it’s liquid and Mom and/or Dad could use the money at anytime without penalty for anything they see fit.
+The benefit is that Mom and/or Dad has complete control of the account, it’s liquid and Mom and/or Dad could use the money at any time without penalty for anything they see fit.

 - Real Estate Project.
-This strategy is fairly straight forward and similar to the Family Investment Account set forth above.
+This strategy is fairly straightforward and similar to the Family Investment Account set forth above.
 It is essentially making the effort to undertake and/or designate a specific real estate project from which the profits will be used for future education expenses.
 The good thing here is that it forces Mom and/or Dad to commit to a project that is more difficult to exit until the specified time in the future.
 The con is just that, it is a less liquid investment.
-Although, the gain/appreciation may grow tax free, it is ultimately not tax preferred for education expenses when its time to exit the project.
+Although the gain/appreciation may grow tax-free, it is ultimately not tax preferred for education expenses when its time to exit the project.

 - UGMTA Account.
 (Otherwise referred to as Uniform Transfers to Minors Act (UTMA) or the Uniform Gifts to Minors Act (UGMA)).
 In my opinion, this has to be one of the worst methods to save for college education.
 This is an account that is generally taxed as income to the child, however, because it will create unearned income and would be subject to the onerous “kiddie tax.”
-Essentially, the Acts allow a person to fund an account for a child, but limit that child’s access to the account until the child reaches the age of majority.
+Essentially, the Acts allow a person to fund an account for a child but limit that child’s access to the account until the child reaches the age of majority.
 The age of majority is set by state law and typically ranges from 18 to 21.
 In general terms, an account established pursuant to UTMA or UGMA is a type of custodial account.
 The child is the account owner, but the parent (or other adult) is named as custodian.
 The custodian controls the account until the child is no longer a minor.
 At that point, the custodial relationship ends and the child controls the account.

 - Coverdell Education Savings Account (formerly referred to as an Education IRA).
 These accounts have several significant benefits and only one major drawback.
-The beauty of these plans is that they grow tax free and come out tax free for qualified education expenses.
+The beauty of these plans is that they grow tax-free and come out tax-free for qualified education expenses.
 The can even be “self-directed” similar to that of a retirement plan and invest in real estate or make loans to 3rd parties.
-The major drawback is that the maximum annual contribution is limited to $2,000 and the income of the parents creates a phase out rule that may even limit the $2,000 even further.
+The major drawback is that the maximum annual contribution is limited to $2,000 and the income of the parents create a phase-out rule that may even limit the $2,000 even further.
 Your contribution goes into an account that will eventually be distributed to your child if not used for college.
 You cannot simply refund the account back to yourself like you can with most 529 plans.
 This means you lose some degree of control.
 The ESA is on equal footing with the 529 plan when applying for federal financial aid.
 The account is considered an asset of the account custodian, typically the parent.
 Withdrawals are not reported as student or parent income as long as it is tax-free for federal income taxes.
 Coordinating withdrawals with other tax benefits, especially the Hope or Lifetime Learning credits, can be tricky.
 The account must be fully withdrawn by the time the beneficiary reaches age 30, or else it will be subject to tax and penalties.
 Before embarking on an ESA, make sure to consult with your tax professional and understand all of the pros and cons of establishing and maintaining such an account.

 - Prepaid Tuition Plans.
 These are a fairly recent phenomenon and come in two forms.
-The first are those plans provided directly by a college institution and generally allow a parent to pay for their child to attend the college at the future, but pay for it at today’s tuition costs.
+The first are those plans provided directly by a college institution and generally allow a parent to pay for their child to attend the college in the future, but pay for it at today’s tuition costs.
 The second is more common and is generally referred to as an Independent or Pre-Paid 529 Tuition Plan.
 It is more of a ‘funding mechanism’ that allows families in any state to pay today’s tuition prices for future tuition bills at more than 250 participating private colleges.
 Both types of prepaid plans come with some major drawbacks.
 First, these plans obviously substantially restrict school selection.
 Although refunds may be available, if your child is attending a school not covered by the plan, there are no guarantees that the amount you have set aside in your prepaid plan will cover the school’s costs.
 In many cases, it won’t even come close.
 Another problem with these plans is how they could affect your child’s financial aid.
 Right now the financial aid treatment is in flux.
 Currently, distributions from these plans are often treated as an “outside resource” of the child which means the distribution is treated much in the same way a scholarship would be.
 In effect, your financial-aid need could be reduced dollar-for-dollar.

 - Educational Trust.
-This is not a structure that saves taxes, but is trust that is designed to hold the tax preferred investments for the future education expenses of your posterity in perpetuity.
+This is not a structure that saves taxes but is trust that is designed to hold the tax-preferred investments for the future education expenses of your posterity in perpetuity.
 This means you can set up an irrevocable trust that generally doesn’t pay taxes (because it holds accounts that grow tax free for education expenses), you can designate back up trustees to manage the trust after your passing, and if your children don’t use the money for education expenses, the monies are held in trust for the next generation’s education expenses.
 This is a wonderful tool to educate the “family” for many generations to come.

-As a fellow parent with college age children, I certainly understand the pressure and stress college expenses can put on a family.
+As a fellow parent with college-age children, I certainly understand the pressure and stress college expenses can put on a family.
 I strongly encourage you to study the options above and see if they could possibly work in your situation.
 Discuss these options with your tax adviser and stay tuned for additional upcoming articles and radio shows on the topic.

-Mark J. Kohler is a CPA, Attorney, co-host of the Radio Show “Refresh Your Wealth” and author of the new book “The Tax and Legal Playbook- Game Changing Solutions For Your Small Business Questions” and “What Your CPA Isn’t Telling You- Life Changing Tax Strategies”.
+Mark J. Kohler is a CPA, Attorney, co-host of the Radio Show “Refresh Your Wealth” and author of the new book “The Business Owner’s Guide to Financial Freedom- What Wall Street isn’t Telling You” and, “The Tax and Legal Playbook- Game Changing Solutions For Your Small Business Questions”.
 He is also a partner at the law firm Kyler Kohler Ostermiller & Sorensen, LLP and the accounting firm K&E CPAs, LLP.
-For more information visit him at www.markjkohler.com.